Last Updated on October 5, 2022 by Jim Ferri

 While Ellis Island highlights the hardships that immigrants faced when they arrived in the USA, few museums show you the hardships they endured living in the USA, often in crowded city tenements.
 That is, until this small museum opened its doors..

-New York’s Lower East Side Tenement Museum is, as the name implies, a tenement in NYC’s Lower East Side that was somehow miraculously found intact in the late 1980s.
+New York’s Lower East Side Tenement Museum is, as the name implies, a tenement in NYC’s Lower East Side.
+It was somehow surprisingly found intact in the late 1980s.
 Take a tour through the tenement at 97 Orchard Street and you’ll develop a new-found respect for the immigrant population when you see first-hand the adversities they endured before housing laws were enacted, including dark and dingy rooms, narrow hallways and communal bathrooms.
 Join a tour at the Museum shop on the corner of Orchard and Delancey Streets.

 Lower East Side Tenement Museum